 You could use ground turkey, chicken, pork, beef lamb, or a combination of them… whatever suits your needs or desires.

 I have a bunch of amazing baked meatball recipes on the blog already… buffalo chicken meatballs, Vegan meatballs, Italian meatballs - so many flavor bombs to choose from.
+After you try this recipe you should check those out!

 Why You'll Love These Baked Turkey Meatballs

-They’re so Versatile - perfect for soups, chilis, salads, energy bowls, pasta, pitas, subs… the list goes on and on.
+- They’re so versatile - perfect for soups, chilis, salads, energy bowls, pasta, pitas, subs… the list goes on and on.
 You could even serve them as appetizers with a tasty marinara or a cheese sauce.
 Mmmm.

-These little guys are really delicious and pure comfort food – It’s hard to stop eating them.
-They are super Moist and Tender.
+- These little guys are really delicious and pure comfort food – It’s hard to stop eating them.
+They are super moist and tender.

 Healthy Meal Prep Ideas: